Ibrahim278/Healty-Bites/README.md

 ### Scope

-The scope of this project involved creating a Machine Learning model which recommends handmade products to consumers based on attributes such as nutritional information and recipes.
+The scope of this project involved creating a Machine Learning model which recommends dietary food products to consumers based on attributes such as nutritional information and recipes.
 The model could then be integrated into a mobile or web application using a backend infrastructure.

 ### Objectives